sdkane/cfd-fe-backwardstep/README.md

 The code was developed completely from scratch with reference to the class textbook for appropriate equations. <br>
 The program entry point is in GlobalSolver.m

+The results obtained from this program are in no way guaranteed correct and should be treated as such.

 This collection of Matlab scripts is designed to solve a single fluid dynamics finite element problem, a backward step.
 As a bonus to the original problem, I designed the program to be able to solve a user sized mesh and adjustable step size.